spo0ds/Journey-to-become-a-Blockchain-Engineer/Day40/Day40.md

 **Hardhat Shorthand**

-I'd prefer to write as little keys as possible.Hardhat also would like us to write as little keys as possible.So hardhat comes with a `[Shorthand and autocomplete](https://hardhat.org/guides/shorthand)`.So to install it:
+I'd prefer to write as little keys as possible.Hardhat also would like us to write as little keys as possible.So hardhat comes with a [Shorthand and autocomplete](https://hardhat.org/guides/shorthand).So to install it:

 `yarn global add hardhat-shorthand`